ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/squashStretch.md

 Set the *From* to the name of the skinCluster that you created before, and turn  **Auto Create New SkinCluster** on
 ![Alt text](../images/bend_transferSkinclusters.jpg)
 !!! warning
-    Do not forget the **Auto Create New SkinCluster** otherwise you will damage your existing weights.
+    Do not forget the **Auto Create New SkinCluster**!
+Running it without it would damage your existing weights.

 !!! note
     The **auto create new skinCluster** option doesn't *always* create new skinCluster.
 If the skinCluster with